Skip to main content

 3.Diffusion of technology as a result of the invasions.

 1. Publications.
-Highlights include:
+E.g.:

 3. Seminar/Webinar Series

 Modern ideas of the nation state have shaped disciplinary boundaries and separated Chinese, Japanese, and Korean Studies.
-The project’s comparative approach across China, Korea, and Japan, however, is premised on the contention that despite the rupture of diplomatic relations between Japan and its neighbours after the war, the interconnection of people, environments, and technologies that had characterized East Asia throughout premodern history continued in the postwar period.
+The project’s comparative approach across China, Korea, and Japan, however, was premised on the contention that despite the rupture of diplomatic relations between Japan and its neighbours after the war, the interconnection of people, environments, and technologies that had characterized East Asia throughout premodern history continued in the postwar period.
 The project also remedies the lack of studies of the war’s aftermath, since in so far as this has been studied, it has mainly been from the perspective of diplomatic, and occasionally, literary history.
 The project will broaden our understanding of the early modern world, and push back the boundaries of current discussions of war legacy by exploring the meanings of “aftermath” in the early modern East Asian context.
-The project, which will bring together scholars from the EU and East Asia, will make a lasting contribution to the continued regional study of the war by producing ground-breaking research monographs and journal articles using the full spectrum of linguistic sources, and by compiling the first annotated, online bibliographic tool in English of research on the war in Japanese, Chinese, Korean, and European languages.
+The project, which brought together scholars from the EU and East Asia, will make a lasting contribution to the continued regional study of the war by producing ground-breaking research monographs and journal articles using the full spectrum of linguistic sources, and by compiling the first annotated, online bibliographic tool in English of research on the war in Japanese, Chinese, and Korean languages.

 Image of project themes